luau-lang/luau/docs/_posts/2022-10-31-luau-semantic-subtyping.md

 author: Alan Jeffrey
 ---

-Luau is the first production language to include semantic subtyping, which removes one source of spurious type errors.
+Luau is the first programming language to put semantic subtyping in the hands of millions of creators.

 ## Minimizing false positives